CyFio/Lesnov-sDRGProjects/README.md

 ..\AssetRegistry.*
 ```

-## Content/_DRGModding/Mod_AdditionalWeaponSlot
+## Content/_PreCustomVanityFramework
 Note - Pre Custom Vanity Framework.
 It has dynamic vanity changing, and also dynamic weapon skin changer.
+Development of this was stopped after I started Custom Vanity Framework.
+Quite old, codes might hard to read.

 Need to pack
 ```